gmauricio/animated-octo-winner/README.md

 #### Authentication with JWT

+Creating, updating and deleting organizations operations are secured.

-There are currently no secured routes, just two services to show JWT iaction
+There are two services associated with authentication, to get a token and to check the token:

 - POST /auth with credentials to obtain a token
-- GET /auth/me providing the token in the Authorization header to show user information
+- GET /auth/me with a token in the Authorization header to check authentication and get user information

 #### Versioning